spear-sim/spear/docs/content_guidelines.md

     └── ...                            #
 ```

-- All rules for `StaticMeshActors` described above also apply to `Actors`.
+- All the rules for `StaticMeshActors` described above also apply to `Actors`.
 - When configuring a joint, the convention in Unreal is for _Component 1_ to be the child and _Component 2_ to be the parent.
 This convention is relevant, e.g., when the _Parent Dominates_ option is enabled on the joint.

 ### Content Browser pane